Flow past a Backward-Facing Step#

 Postprocessing Python script for computing the reattachment length:

-Postprocessing Python script for computing velocity distributions at inlet and outlet:
+Postprocessing Python script for computing velocity distributions at outlet:

 velocity_distribution.py